kbwco/kbwco.github.io/_basics/GameplayBasics.md

   * If someone has failed to do what a card says, if it's caught in the moment, it should be corrected.
 But if it's caught sometime later when it no longer matters, just move on.

+## Blanks
 * Any time you have a blank in your hand, you can create a new card from it.
 You do not need to wait until it's your turn to create a card.
 In theory, the card can do anything, but try to avoid "I win" / "you lose" cards and keep in mind that complex effects will be complex to actually carry out.
+* Blanks cannot be played as blanks, you have to create a card out of the blank to play it.

 ## Start of Game
 * Cards made previously should be shuffled together with a bunch of blanks.